Lodebossuyt/Lodebossuyt/README.md

 - 😄 My prefered way of coding: scalable and reusable.
 - 🌱 I’m currently learning: TALL-stack en typescript.
-- 💬 I'm mainly a backend developer and in love with Laravel framework.
+- 💬 I'm mainly a backend developer and in love with the Laravel framework.

 - 📫 How to reach me: lodebossuyt@hotmail.com